freebsd/pkg/README.md

 no-longer supported.
 Setting _PACKAGESITE_ in the environment has meaning for the pkg(7) shim, but is ignored by pkg(8).

+<a name="pkgupdate"></a>
+### Updating from remote repositories

 Then fetch the repository catalogues using the command:

 	# pkg update

+For more information on updating from remote repositories, please refer to *pkg-update(1)*.

-This would fetch the remote package database to your local system.
-Now in order to install packages from the remote repository, you would use the `pkg install` command:
+This will fetch the remote package database to your local system.
+Now in order to install packages from the remote repository, you can use the `pkg install` command:

 	# pkg install zsh cfengine3